luxeengine/luxe-docs/docs/tutorial/collision-callbacks.md

 ## jar overlap states

-Inside `on_jar_overlap` we're gonna update the `_jar_state` based on whether we're in range or not.
+Inside `on_jar_overlap` we're gonna update the `_jar_state` based on whether we're in range or not (removing our previous name/type printout code).
 If the overlap callback event is `begin` or `overlap`, it means we're close enough to pick up the jar.

 We'll set the jar state to `pickupable` when we're not in range, and `collectable` when we're in range.